 The University aims to protect the eyes and skin of all persons that could potentially be exposed to hazardous sources of artificial optical radiation.
-It will achieve this by applying appropriate protective measures to reduce the risk to as low as reasonably practicable.
+We will achieve this by applying appropriate protective measures to reduce the risk to as low as reasonably practicable.

-The following guidance applies to university activities that use or produce artificial optical radiation.
+The following guidance applies to University activities that use or produce artificial optical radiation.
 It excludes exposure to natural sunlight.

-What is Artificial Optical Radiation (AOR)?
+What Artificial Optical Radiation (AOR) is

 Optical radiation is another term for light, covering ultraviolet (UV) radiation, visible light, and infrared radiation including lasers.
 Artificial refers to man-made and therefore excludes natural sunlight.
 Optical radiation is a form of non-ionising radiation.

-Non-Ionising radiation is any type of electromagnetic radiation that does not carry enough energy to ionise atoms or molecules (convert them to ions).
+Non-ionising radiation is any type of electromagnetic radiation that does not carry enough energy to ionise atoms or molecules (convert them to ions).

-Process for working safely with forms of AOR:
+Process for working safely with forms of AOR

 1) Identify sources of AOR within areas of responsibility.